 So we focus on working on these 10 important energy lines, and by working thoroughly we can treat the whole body including the internal organs.
 This will ensure that blocked energy is released, restoring health, harmony and balance.
 When your prana is flowing freely, your health and well-being is greatly improved!
 We can be imaginative and creative in Thai Yoga Massage, making it a meditative rhythmic dance, and introduce many techniques for healing the subtle energy body.

-Perhaps most important is the intention with which we give the massage.
 A massage given with care, awareness and presence will feel totally different from one given in a mechanical, technical way.
-Being in meditation allows a deep listening and an intuitive aspect that will allow prana to flow freely, and the whole experience will feel wonderful, calm and peaceful for both giver and receiver
+Being in meditation allows a deep listening and an intuitive aspect that will allow prana to flow freely, and the whole experience will feel wonderful, calm and peaceful for both giver and receiver.

 Initially there could be extreme tiredness which is a sign of old and negative energy leaving the body, or a feeling of having lots of energy which indicates that new energy is flowing into the body.
 Whatever your initial response, you can be sure that after a few days you will feel re-charged and full of energy!